DFE-Digital/teaching-vacancies/app/views/content/get-help-hiring/how-to-setup-your-account/check-your-eligibility-to-advertise-roles.md

 You cannot advertise roles on Teaching Vacancies if you are a:

 * British overseas school

 * further education college

 * higher education institution

 * independent school

 * independent special school

 * institution funded by another government department

 * offshore schools

 * online provider

 * service children’s education

 * special post 16 institution

 * Welsh establishment

+## Get support

 For further support on if you are eligible to list your roles on Teaching Vacancies, [contact us](https://teaching-vacancies.service.gov.uk/support_request/new).